 Uber Technologies is seeking investors to inject cash into its Uber Freight unit, according to Bloomberg.
 Uber Freight, the ride-hailing giant’s freight division, launched in 2017 to connect shipping companies with truck drivers.
 With its headquarters in Chicago, Uber Freight operates as a broker in that connection.

 Uber Freight seeks to raise about $500 million for the unit.
-An investment would value the division at $4.0 billion, or 7.0% of Uber’s overall valuation of $57 billion.
+An investment would value the division at $4.0 billion or 7.0 percent of Uber’s overall valuation of $57 billion.

 Alphabet’s Waymo currently competes with Uber in ride-hailing and has also set its sights on the freight market.
 In the freight market, Waymo operates Waymo Via.

 Uber Freight is currently seeking external investors, as Waymo has also opened up to external investment.
-Waymo, which has begun taking money from external investors and has raised $3.0 billion this year, is accepting external investments as it works toward a possible IPO.
+Waymo, which has started taking money from external investors and has raised $3.0 billion this year.
+The company is accepting external investments as it works toward a possible IPO.